universalweb/Whitepaper/WhitePaper.md

 <p>It's important to note that topology doesn't refer to the physical architecture of the network.
 A physical design would be severely overcomplicated complicated, require lots of specifically designed network devices, and wouldn't be advantageous in any way what so ever.
 In the "crypto" landscape, companies like Cloudflare, and much of the Web is software-defined networks.
 Make sure to note that when reviewing this information those less aware of these are often confused and think we are speaking on physical networks.
 Bitcoin is a decentralized network but it's done with software not by creating a physically new network that is designed to be decentralized with routers and networking equipment.
 The same thing in this context.</p>

-<h5>TLDR; Both topologies have their use cases but together they're a solution for the Web.</h5>
+<h5>TLDR; Centralized and Decentralized topologies have their use cases but together they're a solution for a better Web.</h5>

 <br />